meltingscales/pyminecraftserver/README.md

 Connect on port `25565` with RLCraft.

+There is also a map running on <https://127.0.0.1:8123>!

+## Adding mods

+Add mods to `scripts/mods.list` and then run `vagrant provision`.

+See the file for the format.
+It should be somewhat obvious.

+Then, restart your server.

+Mods will be prefixed with an obvious identifier if you need to remove them.

 ## Crap!
 It broke!

 If you think the downloads are f*#%ed or missing or corrupted, then delete the